 I have been in private practice since September 2003.
 I completed my Master of Social Work Degree in the Clinical Program from the University of Calgary in June 2003.
-My primary focus in graduate school was in the area of couples’ relationships and sexual intimacy.
+My primary focus in graduate school was in the area of couples’ relationships.

 Prior to attaining my Master’s Degree, I worked in a family service agency for many years providing clinical counseling services.